bisq-network/bisq-website/roadmap.md

 - Added new altcoins: Cagecoin, Spectrecoin, Verify
 - Add more provided Bitcoin nodes
 - Add more seed nodes
-- Add more provider nodes (market price, miner fee estiamtion)
+- Add more provider nodes (market price, miner fee estimation)
 - Add second seed node for DASH and LTC
 - Add filter for btc nodes
 - Use domainname instead of IP if both are known for btc nodes
 - Increase connection timeouts
-- Increase timout for offer availability check
+- Increase timeout for offer availability check
 - Increase time for showing Tor settings at startup to 30 sec.
 - Increase offer refresh and republish intervals and offer TTL.
 - Decrease maxConnections for btc network from 10 to 9